 |-spmap||uni|pam||The mapping function to use for estimating theta.

-The default mapping function depends on the alphabet of the sequences.
+The default mapping function depends on the sequence alphabet.

 |-nostatus||Print no status messages to terminal.||Print minimal status messages to terminal.|